How to Build an Inbound Marketing Strategy?

 If a lead is at the bottom, then they’re ready to make a purchase.
 Here, you rely on landing pages or email marketing to influence this decision.
 Mainly, you’re outlining all the benefits of what you offer.

 For leads right at the top of your funnel, you’re providing a broader range of info.
 This is where blogs and videos/podcasts come in handy.
 They can explain topics to help leads understand the product/service they’re looking for.
 Then, you build on this until they make their way through the funnel and become a customer!

 In summary, you need to understand what methods fit your leads based on where they are in the inbound funnel.

-So, if you don’t already have a strategy in place, then follow the steps outlined in this blog to put together a strategy that works.
+So, if you don’t already have a strategy in place, then follow the steps outlined in this blog to put one together that works.